-- Q1: Must spirit teams follow the transfer, semester, age, etc. rules? - A1: Yes; spirit teams must follow all Bylaws, as do other athletes. - Q2: If a spirit participant becomes ineligible at the semester, in what activities is the participant restricted? - A2: The spirit team member may not participate in sports contests, half time performances, pep assemblies or in any competition (sanctioned or non-sanctioned).
-They may not represent their school in uniform/competition apparel during the period of ineligibility.

-Q3: When is eligibility checked?

-A3: At the same time periods when other athletes are checked.

-Q4: Is there a limit on the number of contests?

-Q5: Is there a limit on the number of athletes on a varsity team?
+Q1: Must spirit teams follow the transfer, semester, age, etc. rules?

+A1: Yes; spirit teams must follow all Bylaws, as do other athletes.

+- Q2: If a spirit participant becomes ineligible at the semester, in what activities is the participant restricted? - A2: The spirit team member may not participate in sports contests, half time performances, pep assemblies or in any competition (sanctioned or non-sanctioned).
+They may not represent their school in uniform/competition apparel during the period of ineligibility. - Q3: When is eligibility checked? - A3: At the same time periods when other athletes are checked. - Q4: Is there a limit on the number of contests? - A4: No. - Q5: Is there a limit on the number of athletes on a varsity team? - A5: Yes:
-A5: Yes:

-1A/2A (cheer, pom) - maximum 16 1A/2A/3A (co-ed, gameday)- maximum 20 4A/5A (cheer, pom, co-ed, gameday), All-Class Jazz and All-Class Hip-hop - maximum 28
+$1A/2A/3A~(all~girl~cheer,~pom,~co-ed,~gameday)-maximum~20\\4A/5A~(cheer,~pom,~co-ed,~gameday),~All-Class~Jazz~and~All-Class~Hip-hop-maximum~28$

-Q6: May ineligibles try out?

-Q7: Must schools submit semester eligibility lists which include spirit team members?

-Q8: Must spirit coaches be registered by the CHSAA?

-Q9: Does this Bylaw include non-performing teams?
+- Q6: May ineligibles try out? - A6: Yes. - Q7: Must schools submit semester eligibility lists which include spirit team members? - A7: Yes. - Q8: Must spirit coaches be registered by the CHSAA? - A8: Yes. - Q9: Does this Bylaw include non-performing teams? - A9: Yes.

-A9: Yes.
 All teams whether in the high school state championships or a side line team.
-Any team representing a member school will adhere to the CHSAA minimum eligibility standards.

-Q10: Can 8th graders attend a spirit try-out at a high school prior to their enrollment in the school?
+Any team representing a member school will adhere to the CHSAA minimum eligibility standards. - Q10: Can 8th graders attend a spirit try-out at a high school prior to their enrollment in the school? - A10: Yes, 8th graders can attend a spirit pre-clinic and try-out at a high school.
+They cannot practice at a designated spirit team practice until May 1st.

-- A10: Yes, 8th graders can attend a spirit pre-clinic and try-out at a high school.
-They cannot practice at a designated spirit team practice until May 1st. - Q11: Is a spring try-out/practice with a spirit team at School A with a transfer to a spirit team at School B subject to CHSAA Bylaw 1800 (Transfer Rule)? - A11: Yes, try-outs/practice in spring are equivalent to a fall team try-out.
+- Q11: Is a spring try-out/practice with a spirit team at School A with a transfer to a spirit team at School B subject to CHSAA Bylaw 1800 (Transfer Rule)? - All: Yes, try-outs/practice in spring are equivalent to a fall team try-out. - Q12: Does a spirit team whether competition, sideline, or a curricular program (who performs) have to follow the spirit bylaws to be able to perform at CHSAA Sanctioned events? - A12: Yes.
+Please refer to bylaw 4120 and the Spirit bulletin.